 Benefits of the AAPHI Scholars Program:

-- Tuition remission and yearly stipends of $25,000/year for five years
+- Tuition remission and yearly stipend for five years

 - Professional Development funding of $5,000 per academic year to attend conferences and training

-- Summer research/internships funding of $4,500 per academic year
+- Summer research/internships funding of up to $4,500 per academic year

 - An internationally recognized faculty engaged in innovative research in digital scholarship, public humanities, and material culture studies.